Welcome to the Cornwall Beekeepers Association

 News and events

-News on upcoming CBKA and other beekeeping events in Cornwall, including the Royal Cornwall Show and Bit of a Do ’22.
+News on upcoming CBKA and other beekeeping events in Cornwall, including our Bit of a Do ’22 and the Callington Honey Fair.
 We also have photos from past events.